PhysicsX/QTonRaspberryPi/QtRaspberryPiWithDocker6.6.1/README.md

-# Cross compilation of Qt6.6.1 on Raspberry pi 4 with Docker
+# Cross compilation of Qt6.6.1 on Raspberry pi 4 with Docker(Base and QML packages)
-In this content, you can find a way to make cross compilation Qt6.6.1 for Raspberry pi 4 hardware with Docker isolation.
+In this content, you will find a way to cross-compile Qt 6.6.1 for Raspberry Pi 4 hardware using Docker isolation.

-The main advantage of the docker is to isolate the build environment, that means you can build the Qt without need of Raspberry pi (real hardware) and regardless of host software as long as you are able to run docker (and with QEMU) and you do not need to handle dependencies anymore (I am not kidding).
-It will be more easy and less painfull.
+The primary advantage of Docker is its ability to isolate the build environment.
+This means you can build Qt without needing a Raspberry Pi (real hardware) and regardless of your host OS type, as long as you can run Docker (along with QEMU).
+Additionally, you won’t need to handle dependencies anymore (and I’m not kidding).
+This approach is easier and less painful.

+Watch the video for more details:

+The video will be added soon.

-I tested on ubuntu 22 and 20, regardless of version, Qt is sucessfully compiled and build hello world application for raspberry pi.
+I tested this on Ubuntu 22 and 20.
+Regardless of the version, Qt is successfully compiled and builds a 'Hello World' application (with QML) for the Raspberry Pi.

-The steps will show you how to make your host environment(in this case ubuntu) ready and run the docker comamnds to build Qt6.6.1.
-But as I told you, you do not need to use ubuntu, as long as you run the Docker engine and QEMU then you should have same result.
+The steps will show you how to prepare your build environment (in this case, Ubuntu) and run the Docker commands to build Qt 6.6.1.
+But as I mentioned, you don't need to use Ubuntu; as long as you can run the Docker engine and QEMU, you should achieve the same result on any platform.

 If you want to check with virtual machine you can find tutorial [Here](https://github.com/PhysicsX/QTonRaspberryPi/tree/main/QtRaspberryPi6.6.1).
 Steps are quite same, for this case you need raspberry pi.
 It is classical way that you can find in this repository.
 Or If you want more infromation, check old videos about it.
-If you want to understand theory in detail, you can watch this [video](https://www.youtube.com/watch?v=oWpomXg9yj0?t=0s) which shows how to compile Qt 6.3.0 for raspberry pi(only toolchain is not compiled).
+If you want to understand theory for cross complation of Qt for rasppberry pi without Docker in detail, you can watch this [video](https://www.youtube.com/watch?v=oWpomXg9yj0?t=0s) which shows how to compile Qt 6.3.0 for raspberry pi(only toolchain is not compiled).

 # Install Docker
 NOTE: If you see error during installation, then search on the internet how to install docker and qemu for your os.
 During time this steps can be different as you expect.